-Faith is an important part of many people’s daily lives.
+Faith is essential to many people's daily lives.
 It forms part of their identity, who they are at their core.
-Islam is the second-largest faith in Canada today and the Muslim community in Canada continues to grow every day.
+Islam is the second-largest faith in Canada today, and the Muslim community in Canada continues to grow every day.

-Canada is known to be one of the most welcoming, diverse, and tolerant nations in the world but what is it really like for Muslim expats living and working in Canada?
+This land of maple leaves is known to be one of the most welcoming, diverse, and tolerant nations in the world, but what is it like for Muslim ex-pats living and working here?

 Life in Canada for Muslims

-Canada has over 90 mosques and Islamic centres all across Canada.
+Canada has over 90 mosques and Islamic centers.
 Here are just some of the places of worship for Muslims in Canada.
-The biggest mosque, Baitu Nur is an Ahmadiyya mosque is located in Calgary Alberta
+The biggest mosque, Baitu Nur, is an Ahmadiyya mosque located in Calgary, Alberta.

 |Place of Worship for Muslims in Canada|